There has never been a better time to invest

 - Contact details of previous Landlord

-Once the credit checks come back we can arrange a move in date and a convenient time for you to sign the Tenancy Agreement.
+Once the credit checks come back we can arrange a move in date.
 Anyone over the age of 18 must be on the Tenancy Agreement.
 At the point of signing the Tenancy Agreement, you will be asked to pay (in cleared funds) the first month’s rent and the balance of the security deposit.
 You will also receive the following documentation:

 - A copy of the annual Landlords Gas Safety Certificate if applicable